 Don’t care about using your Apple Watch?
 Try this iPhone app

-Another app we really like but does not offer an Apple Watch app at this time is BodyFit.
-This app is a very good fit for experienced bodybuilders
+Another app we like but does not offer an Apple Watch app at this time is BodyFit.
+This app is a perfect fit for experienced bodybuilders

 If you’re familiar with the strength training world and want some new, fresh workout ideas, then BodyFit is the app for you.
 This app fully admits to being more advanced, so if you’re a newcomer, consider one of our other options.